musanefmacalatas/python-programming/README.md

 - `14_dictionary_lookup.py` – Demonstrates how to use dictionaries with `in` and `is not None` checks to validate key existence, handle missing values, and format output with f-strings.
 - `15_while_loop.py` – Demonstrates how to use a while loop with conditionals and user input to simulate a simple store, update variable values, control program flow with break, and display messages using f-strings.
 - `16_guessing_game.py` – This is a simple Python guessing game built using while loops and if-else statements.
 The program asks the player to guess a predefined word (SPIDERMAN).
 The player has a maximum of 3 attempts to guess correctly.
+- `17_for_loops_.py ` – This Python script demonstrates different applications of for loops.
+This exercise is designed to practice how for loops work, including iterating over strings, lists, ranges, and real-world datasets.

 ## 🎯 Goal